Kikres/Countries/README.md

 This is a Vue.js application that allows users to search for countries and view information about each one, such as its capital (reversed) and region.
 Users can add countries to a list and remove them as needed.

-## Features
+## Usage

-- **Country Search**: Search for countries by name using the search bar.
+Search for a Country: Type in the search bar to find a country.
-- **Add and Remove Countries**: Add countries to a list to view details, and remove them with a single click.
+Add Country: Click on a country from the dropdown to add it to the list.
-- **Responsive Design**: The layout adjusts for mobile, tablet, and desktop screens.
+Remove Country: Click the remove icon on an added country to remove it from the list.

 ## Installation